Man making a table from composite and timber

 Adding an outdoor table to your garden can create a real focal point, as well as providing a place to entertain and relax.
 But garden tables are often expensive, and it’s not always easy finding one that perfectly suits your style.

-In this post we look at how to you build your own garden table, without breaking the budget, simply by using some composite deck boards and a little bit of imagination!
+In this post we look at how to you build your own garden table, without breaking the budget, simply by using some composite decking boards and a little bit of imagination!

 Why build a DIY composite decking table?